chrisJuresh/paperWiz/README.md

 `paperWiz /your/wallpaper 1 2` use color4 and push the image to the bottom of the screen (replace 1 with 2 to use the most common colour)

+`paperWiz /your/wallpaper 1 1 1` to use color 4 from pywal and shrink the image to a vertical resolution of 1120 (replace the first two 1's to use the most common color and to send the image to the bottom of the screen respectively)

 I recommending adding this script to a bind in sxiv as such;

 ```